carlmontanari/scrapli/README.md

 ## Roadmap

-- Async support.
-This is a bit of a question mark as I personally don't know even where to start to implement this , and have no real current use case... that said I think it would be cool if for no other reason than to learn!
 - Plugins -- build framework to allow for others to easily build driver plugins if desired
 - Ensure v6 stuff works as expected.
 - Continue to add/support ssh config file things.